refinedev/refine/documentation/blog/2022-10-19-mui-autocomplete.md

 Heuristics are built into browsers to assist users in filling out form inputs, but tend to hurt the component's UX.
 With the `autoComplete="off"` attribute, the component disables the input `autocomplete` feature (remembering what the user wrote for a specific field in a previous session).
 One possible fix is removing the id and letting the component generate one randomly.

 In addition to remembering previously entered information, the browser may make autofill suggestions (saved login, address, or username).
 If you wish to avoid autofill, you can attempt the following:
-Name the input without revealing any information that the browser can utilise. id="field1" instead of id="country" If you leave the id field empty, the component generates a random id.
+Name the input without revealing any information that the browser can utilize. id="field1" instead of id="country" If you leave the id field empty, the component generates a random id.
 Set `autoComplete="new-password"`.
 Some browsers will recommend a secure password for inputs with this attribute set.